Community Surveillance Partner

-Participants in the Community Surveillance Partner program are NOT obligated to provide camera surveillance; they will not be pressured by law enforcement.
+Participants in the Community Surveillance Partner program are not obligated to provide camera surveillance; they will not be pressured by law enforcement.
 By voluntarily registering, you are implying that you are willing to help.
 Participants are in no way liable if they decide not to share footage due to personal reasons or due to system malfunction.
 No citizens would ever be held liable for a lack of footage, as the program is completely voluntary; express consent from citizens is required before a deputy can view or obtain video footage.
-Your cameras will never be monitored and/or accessed by anyone from the Sheriff’s Office without your express permission and consent.
+Your cameras will never be monitored and/or accessed by anyone from the Sheriff's Office without your express permission and consent.
 Citizens can withdraw from the program at any time by request.
 This partnership is a win-win for our community.

-Registering as a Community Surveillance Partner is a simple two-step process as outlined below:
+Registering as a Community Surveillance Partner

 Step 1 - Registration